Municipal Sample Bylaws

 - Election Bylaw (including electoral wards if desired) (view a Sample Election Bylaw and Sample Election Bylaw Simplified Version) (Sep.
 5, 2018)

-- Access to Information and Protection of Privacy Bylaw (within 24 months of the Act coming into effect)
+- Access to Information and Protection of Privacy Bylaw (view a sample Access to Information and Protection of Privacy Bylaws) (within 24 months of the Act coming into effect)

 - Conflict of Interest Bylaw (view a sample Conflict of Interest Bylaw) (within 18 months of the Act coming into effect)